 Section 4.1 All meetings of the membership of MCOA shall be conducted according to ROBERT’S RULES OF ORDER, unless by-laws indicate otherwise.

-ARTICLE V MEMBERSHIP MEETINGS
+ARTICLE V MEETINGS

-Section 5.6 Notice of Special Meetings.
+- Notice of Special Meetings.
 Notice shall be given to each member in person, by email or by telephone to his/her business or home address at least forty-eight hours before such meeting.

 ARTICLE VI OFFICERS

-Section 6.3 Duties.
+Section 6.3 Duties:

-- The Assistant Secretary will assist with the duties of the Secretary and shall assume all the responsibilities of Secretary in the event of the temporary absence or other vacancy in that office and will fill the unexpired
+- The Assistant Secretary will assist with the duties of the Secretary and shall assume all the responsibilities of Secretary in the event of the temporary absence or other vacancy in that office and will fill the unexpired term.

 ARTICLE VII STAFF